ipfs/specs/IPNS.md

    - The order of fields impacts signature verification.
 If you are using an alternative CBOR implementation, make sure the CBOR field order follows [RFC7049](https://www.rfc-editor.org/rfc/rfc7049) sorting rules: length and then bytewise.
 The order of fields impacts signature verification.
 4. If your public key can't be inlined inside the IPNS Name, include a serialized copy in `IpnsEntry.pubKey`
    - This step SHOULD be skipped for Ed25519, and any other key types that are inlined inside of [IPNS Name](#ipns-name) itself.
+5. Create `IpnsEntry.signatureV2`
-6. Create bytes for signing by concatenating `ipns-signature:` prefix (bytes in hex: `69706e732d7369676e61747572653a`) with raw CBOR bytes from `IpnsEntry.data`
+   - Create bytes for signing by concatenating `ipns-signature:` prefix (bytes in hex: `69706e732d7369676e61747572653a`) with raw CBOR bytes from `IpnsEntry.data`
-7. Sign concatenated bytes from the previous step using the private key, and store the signature in `IpnsEntry.signatureV2`
+   - Sign concatenated bytes from the previous step using the private key, and store the signature in `IpnsEntry.signatureV2`
+6. Create `IpnsEntry.signatureV1` (backward compatibility, for legacy software)
+   - Create bytes for signing by concatenating `IpnsEntry.value` + `IpnsEntry.validity` + `string(IpnsEntry.validityType)`
+   - Sign concatenated bytes from the previous step using the private key, and store the legacy signature in `IpnsEntry.signatureV1`
-8. Confirm that the serialized `IpnsEntry` bytes sum to less than or equal to [the size limit](#record-size-limit).
+7. Confirm that the serialized `IpnsEntry` bytes sum to less than or equal to [the size limit](#record-size-limit).

 ### Record Verification